 But beyond being the perfect example of how we should live, we see His sacrifice for us.
 The sacrifice that pays the ultimate price for our sins.
 Even the sins that we commit when we miss following His perfect example.

 And finally, through His resurrection, He provides us with a chance to choose to follow Him.
-And while we follow Him, we can have the assurance and power to one day, through Him, overcome sin.
+And while we follow Him, we can have the assurance and power to overcome sin through Him one day.

-“For we died and were buried with Christ Jesus in baptism.
-And just as Christ was raised from the dead by the glorious power of the Father, now we also may live new lives.
+“Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.